Nex

 bash <(curl -fsSL https://raw.githubusercontent.com/vijaymathew/nex/main/bootstrap-install.sh) jvm --install-deps

-This is the recommended setup for full language support, including the REPL, formatting, documentation, and compilation tools.
+Recommended for full language support — REPL, formatting, documentation, and compilation tools.

-If you prefer a user-local install, place Nex under ~/.local and add that bin directory to your shell path.
+If you prefer a user-local install, place Nex under ~/.local and add the bin directory to your shell path.

 bash <(curl -fsSL https://raw.githubusercontent.com/vijaymathew/nex/main/bootstrap-install.sh) jvm --prefix "$HOME/.local" && export PATH="$HOME/.local/bin:$PATH"

-After installation, verify it with nex help or start the REPL with nex.
+After installation, verify with nex help or start the REPL with nex.